SachinSinghChouhan/Sachin/README.md

 ## 🚀 About Me

-I'm an aspiring data scientist with hands-on experience in machine learning, predictive modeling, and embedded systems.
+I'm an aspiring data scientist with interests in machine learning, predictive modeling, and embedded systems.
 I love solving problems and building tech that makes a difference.
 My journey in tech began with a passion for robotics and expanded into the world of AI and data science.

 ---